miskajames05/Client-Server-Chat-Messenger-Java-Application/README.md

   - call an online user (request to chat)
   - if user A calls user B, user B can either accept or reject the call
   - either use partipating in a chat session can end the session

+The Server is run through the class Server_Main and Client side is run through the class Client.